samreetdhillon/pi-estimator/README.md

 - `simul/`: (Optional) Virtual environment directory.

 ## Example Output

-The script will open a window showing the simulation in real-time, updating the scatter plot and convergence plot as points are generated.

 Below is an example output image:
 ![Monte Carlo π Example Output](pi%20sample.png)

 ---